RockefellerArchiveCenter/rockarch.org/resources/about-the-rockefellers/john-d-rockefeller-sr.md

 ## The General Education Board (1902-1965)

-In 1902 JDR established the General Education Board (GEB) for the “promotion of education within the United States without the distinction of race, sex or creed.”
+In 1902 JDR established the General Education Board (GEB) for the "promotion of education within the United States without the distinction of race, sex or creed."
 Between 1902 and 1965, the GEB distributed $325 million to improve education at all levels, with emphasis upon higher education, including medical schools.
 In the south, where there was special need, the GEB helped schools for both white and African-American students.
-Out of the Board’s work with children’s clubs in the farm arena grew the 4-H Club movement and the federal programs of farm and home extension.
+Out of the Board's work with children's clubs in the farm arena grew the 4-H Club movement and the federal programs of farm and home extension.

 ## Rockefeller Sanitary Commission (1909-1915)